scalyr/scalyr-tool/README.md

 In addition, we begin a background process to extend the timeseries backward in time, so that it covers the full timespan of your query.
 This backfill process is automatic, and if you later issue the same query with an even earlier start time, we will extend the backfill to cover that as well.
-To change this behavior, use `--no-createSummaries`.
+To change this behavior, use `--no-create-summaries`.

-A related flag, `--onlyUseSummaries`, controls whether this API call should only use preexisting timeseries or should actually execute the queries against the event database.
-If the flag is used, then your API call is guaranteed to return quickly and to execute inexpensively, but with possibly empty results.
+A related argument, `--only-use-summaries`, controls whether this API call should only use preexisting timeseries or should actually execute the queries against the event database.
+If the argument is used, then your API call is guaranteed to return quickly and to execute inexpensively, but with possibly empty results.
 If set to false, the call  is slower & more expensive, but will be complete.
-Issuing a new query over the past 3 weeks with `--onlyUseSummaries` will return quickly no matter what, but will initially return empty results until backfill (covering the past 3 weeks) is complete.
+Issuing a new query over the past 3 weeks with `--only-use-summaries` will return quickly no matter what, but will initially return empty results until backfill (covering the past 3 weeks) is complete.
 This can be a cost-effective way to seed a new timeseries with a long backfill period when you don't need results right away.

-Issuing a timeseries command with `--no-createSummaries` is equivalent to a [numeric-query](#Fetching numeric data) command.
+Issuing a timeseries command with `--no-create-summaries` is equivalent to a [numeric-query](#Fetching numeric data) command.

 Usage is identical to the numeric-query command: